osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ```
 docker run -it --rm --user osg \
-       --cap-add=DAC_OVERRIDE --cap-add=SETUID --cap-add=SETGID \
-       --cap-add=SYS_ADMIN --cap-add=SYS_CHROOT --cap-add=SYS_PTRACE \
-       --cap-add=DAC_READ_SEARCH \
-       --device=/dev/fuse \
+       --privileged \
        -e TOKEN="..." \
        -e GLIDEIN_Site="..." \
        -e GLIDEIN_ResourceName="..." \
        -e GLIDEIN_Start_Extra="True" \
        -e OSG_SQUID_LOCATION="..." \
+       -e CVMFSEXEC_REPOS="\
+oasis.opensciencegrid.org,\
+singularity.opensciencegrid.org,\
-       -e CVMFSEXEC_REPOS="oasis.opensciencegrid.org" \
+stash.osgstorage.org" \
        opensciencegrid/osgvo-docker-pilot:release
 ```

-Note the additional capabilities requested in the above `docker run` allow the container to invoke `singularity` for user jobs; this allows the user to utilize a container for their job that is different from the pilot.
+Privileged mode requested in the above `docker run` allows the container to mount CVMFS using cvmfsexec (see below) and invoke `singularity` for user jobs;
+this allows the user to utilize a container for their job that is different from the pilot.

 CVMFS
 -----